Reviews

 Back to our main query regarding whether the OLED Screens must be used in a notebook or not.
 In our opinion, using an OLED Display in a notebook is completely unnecessary.
 Following are some reasons which make our opinion more valid.

-There is no doubt that OLED Display will bring you a better picture experience, but at the same time, it can quickly tire the user and seriously affect the working state (especially in the case of an office worker).
+There is no doubt that an OLED display will bring you a better picture experience, but at the same time, it can quickly tire the user and seriously affect the working state.

-The most significant advantage you can get in OLED Screens is HDR support.
+The most significant advantage of OLED screens is HDR support.
 However, in the case of notebooks, the HDR is useless as most video players, streaming websites, and related programs don’t support HDR.
 The laptop’s display supports higher resolution (4K) but no HDR support.

 These days, the price of OLED-equipped notebooks is relatively higher; that’s why we recommend you to experience it before buying, through which you would be able to know whether your eyes and brain can bear the pressure of an OLED display or not.
 Using an OLED screen is probably the same as the case of using VR devices; some people are okay with it for hours, but some might not be able to last a few minutes.

 However, the biggest difference between a laptop and a VR is that the laptop will be used frequently.
-Especially in office usage, the least time spent (by a user) watching the screen is at least 6 hours/day, and receiving this large amount of color information will definitely increase the fatigue.
+Especially in office usage, the least time spent watching the screen is at least 6 hours/day, and receiving this large amount of color information will definitely increase fatigue.

 Harris Zahid